Private Charles Henry Blackmore

 Charles was deemed to be too short at 5’ and ¾” for the initial enlistments in Canada, but later ‘Bantam Regiments’ were formed and he was then deemed eligible.
 The enlistment papers show that he joined the 143rd (British Columbia Bantams) Battalion.

-Charles Henry Blackmore is listed as died of wounds and it is reasonable to assume that he was involved in some manner in the Battle of Hill 70 and died soon afterwards.
+Charles Henry Blackmore is listed as 'died of wounds' and the exact circumstances are given in the newspaper report.
 (See extended account in Documents below)

 Association with Dawlish